• Skip to main content

 Notes

-Storage: Store any leftover cornbread in an airtight container in the refrigerator for up to 4 days.
+Storage: Store any leftover cornbread in an airtight container at room temperature for up to 2 days or in the refrigerator for up to 4 days.
 Reheat in the microwave if you like it served warm.

 Freezing: Wrap the individual slices in plastic wrap and store them into a freezer bag or container up to 4 months.
 Thaw in the refrigerator overnight before serving.